 There is a strong need in the Tahoe/Truckee region for crisis response and family support in cases of youth with early onset symptoms of mental illness or serious substance use disorder, specifically for those youth who do not qualify for County Behavioral Health services (i.e. who have private insurance).
-Due to limited provider availability in the region, families often wait weeks for support services after experiencing a crisis.
 Through this program, Contractor will: